rucio/donkeybot/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [GitHub Issues](https://github.com/rucio/donkeybot/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/rucio/donkeybot/issues) or contact the student [@mageirakos](https://github.com/mageirakos).

 ## LICENSE